1948 International Court of Justice judges election: Nomination procedure

 All States parties to the Statute of the ICJ had the right to propose candidates.
 Nominations of candidates for election to the ICJ are made by a group consisting of the members of the Permanent Court of Arbitration (PCA), designated by that State.
 For this purpose, members of the PCA act in "national groups" (i.e. all the PCA members from any individual state).
 (In the case of UN member states not represented in the PCA, the state in question may select up to four individuals to be its "national group" for the purpose of nominating candidates to the ICJ).
 Every such "national group" may nominate up to four candidates, not more than two of whom shall be of their own nationality.
 Before making these nominations, each "national group" is recommended to consult its highest court of justice, its legal faculties and schools of law, and its national academies and national sections of international academies devoted to the study of law.

-Procedure
+Election procedure

 As the 1948 election was only the second occasion for the respective rules of procedure to be applied, some aspects of the procedure were yet to be finalized.

 According to the Statute, ICJ judges are elected through parallel procedures at the General Assembly and the Security Council.
 To be elected, a candidate must obtain an absolute majority of votes both in the General Assembly and in the Security Council.

 At the time, 30 votes constituted an absolute majority in the General Assembly and 6 votes constituted an absolute majority in the Security Council (with no distinction being made between permanent and non-permanent members of the Security Council).